redox-os/website/content/news/this-month-260331.md

 - (libc) Wildan Mubarok updated the tests to build with `glibc` for comparisons
 - (libc) Landon Propes fixed a bug that caused many false test errors due to `fgetws` always returning `NULL` in `EOF`, now it only return `NULL` in errors
 - (libc) Mustafa Oz implemented integer overflow handling in the `select()` function
-- (libc) auronandace moved some headers to their `cbindgen` configuration
+- (libc) auronandace migrated some header files to their `cbindgen` configuration
 - (libc) auronandace fixed a bug in `inet_pton` when there are too many leading zeros in an octet
 - (libc) auronandace fixed the `strncmp` checking in `getgrnam_r`
 - (libc) auronandace fixed a namespace pollution